October Half Term and Halloween in and around Keswick

 A visit to the cinema is always a fun half-term treat.
 The recently renovated Keswick Alhambra Cinema will be showing a choice of films in the half term including Paw Patrol: The Mighty Movie, The Creator, The Great Escaper, Killers of the Flower Moon and Barbieso there should be something to suit all tastes.

 Head to the park - we have a choice of outdoor play areas around Keswick.
-Fitz Park, close to the town centre, has a fantastic children's playground, outdoor gym, a multi use games area and BMX track as well as a large open recreational area.
+Fitz Park, close to the town centre, has a fantastic children's playground, outdoor gym, a multi-use games area, and BMX track as well as a large open recreational area.
 Whinlatter Forest Park, just outside Keswick, has a wonderful adventure playground laid out as a trail through the forest where children can explore the natural environment.

 Nearby at Mirehouse Gardens the grounds are home to four woodland adventure playgrounds and a heather path maze in the Bee Garden.

-Go for a family walk - take a look at our Family Walks page where you'll find a selection of routes from buggy friendly walks for young families to more challenging routes for those with older children.
-The multi-user railway trail between Keswick and Threlkeld allows families of all ages to get out together as you can use the path on foot, bike, scooter, buggy and wheelchair.
+Go for a family walk - take a look at our Family Walks page where you'll find a selection of routes from buggy-friendly walks for young families to more challenging routes for those with older children.
+The Keswick and Threlkeld Railway Path allows families of all ages to get out together as you can use the path on foot, bike, scooter, buggy, and wheelchair.